Set Action Locking & Payment Scheduling Periods

 2. In the left column, under *General*, select **Template Term Rules**.

-3. In the *Rule Enforcement* section, select the ![](/files/pJsLBrBDVoHbzf2iiL1a) **\[unchecked box]** below **Application of the rules**.
+3. In the *Rule Enforcement* section, select the ![](/files/pJsLBrBDVoHbzf2iiL1a) **\[Unchecked box]** below **Application of the rules**.

 4. In the *Template Term* section, ![](/files/OoA2qxPalfCYKZvmxuU6) **\[Toggle on]** **Action Locking** and configure the setting as needed.